2026 4-H Community Center Host Schedule

 Lesson Plans for a changing world

-The Beef Cattle Research Council (BCRC) has developed a dedicated For 4-H Leaders page, featuring infographics, educational videos, interactive tools, and practical learning materials that can be incorporated into club meetings, project work, and leadership development activities.
+The Beef Cattle Research Council (BCRC) has developed a dedicated For 4-H Leaders page, featuring informatics, educational videos, interactive tools, and practical learning materials that can be incorporated into club meetings, project work, and leadership development activities.
 The BCRC also hosts a valuable collection of resource to support the next generation of beef cattle producers.

 The Purdue Collegiate 4‑H chapter is excited to continue offering officer trainings this spring.
 Sessions can be tailored for club, county, or area needs and cover officer roles, parliamentary procedure, making motions, agenda planning, and any additional topics you request.
 Their preferred format is virtual via Zoom to accommodate student schedules.
 Limited in‑person trainings are available for counties surrounding Tippecanoe (Tippecanoe, White, Carroll, Clinton, Montgomery, Fountain, Warren, and Benton).
 In‑person sessions include a $50 flat fee + $0.60/mile past 50 miles.
 Interested or have questions?
 Please email our Service Directors: Paige Jacobs at jacob256@purdue.edu and Josh Roderick at jroderi@purdue.edu.